Nuclear Family Functions In Sociology

 • Most single-parent households are headed by mothers, but fathers raising children alone are increasing.

-• Advantages: Offers independence and control for parents.
+• Advantages: greater independence and control over decisions for the resident parent.

 Example: A mother raising two children alone while working full-time.